How to Create Barcode Labels from Excel (Free, No Software Needed)

 Step 2: Upload Your File

-Go to barcodemaker.xyz/upload and drag your Excel or CSV file onto the upload area.
-Your file is read locally in the browser — it is never sent to any server, so your data stays private.
+Go to barcodemaker.xyz and drag your file onto the upload area, or click to browse.
+Your file is read locally in the browser — it is never sent to any server, which keeps your product data private.
+The tool accepts .xlsx, .xls, and .csv formats without any conversion step.

 Common Use Cases